MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 [Transformations in Azure Monitor](./data-collection-transformations.md) allow you to filter or modify incoming data before it's stored in a Log Analytics workspace.
 They're implemented as a Kusto Query Language (KQL) statement in a [data collection rule (DCR)](data-collection-rule-overview.md).
 This article provides guidance on creating and testing as transformation query and adding it to a DCR.

 ## Basic query structure

-The transformation query is applied individually to each entry sent by the data source.
-It must understand the format of the incoming data and create output in the structure of the target table.

 All transformation queries start with `source`, which is a virtual table that represents the input stream.
 You can then use any supported KQL operators to filter, modify, or add columns to the data as you would with any other table.
+The query is applied individually to each entry sent by the data source.

-The output of the query must match the schema of the target table wit the following considerations:
+The output of the query must match the schema of the target table with the following considerations:

 - You may omit any columns that shouldn't be populated.
 The column will be empty for the record in the target table.
 - Make sure to exclude any columns that are not included in the output table.

-> [!IMPORTANT]
+The data will be accepted without error, but you'll be charged for the ingestion of the extra data even though it's not stored.
-> The output of every transformation must contain a valid timestamp in a column called `TimeGenerated` of type `datetime`.
+- The output of every transformation must contain a valid timestamp in a column called `TimeGenerated` of type `datetime`.
 If your data source doesn't include this property, you can add it in the transformation with `extend` or `project`.

 Following is a typical example of a transformation.
 This example includes the following functionality: